Thursday, January 31, 2008

 Or which, alternatively, he might come to think an entitlement, or an excuse.

-Sin and sinning, accepting responsibility, repenting, forgiving, turning away, growing up, are all affected by our approach to these issues.
+Sin and sinning, accepting responsibility, repenting, forgiving, turning away, and growing up all affect our approach to these issues.

 Humanity, thou art sick | spiked